Ethernet-APL and functional safety – can it work?

 How does Ethernet-APL fulfil measuring and control tasks as well as functional safety requirements?

-The first few instances where Ethernet-APL has been implemented in safety-critical applications show that the technology works in practice and meets high safety requirements.
-Ethernet-APL is already certified for SIL 3 applications in conjunction with PROFIsafe, which further elevates the trust in the technology.
+Early successful implementations of Ethernet-APL in safety-critical applications demonstrate that the technology works in practice and meets high safety requirements.
+Ethernet-APL is already certified in combination with PROFIsafe for SIL-3 applications, further strengthening confidence in the technology.

 From analogue 4 to 20 mA technology to digital Ethernet-APL communication